Azure/fta-azurefoundations/caas-foundations/aks-infra-slideless.md

 * **AWARENESS**: Prometheus is a popular open-source monitoring solution that is frequently used to monitor Kubernetes clusters.
 Customers can find more information on Prometheus [here](https://prometheus.io/docs/introduction/overview/).
 A Prometheus AKS walkthrough is being discussed as IP for FTA.

 ## Business Continuity and Disaster Recovery
+There are several considerations and architectural approaches for achieving a highly available for the AKS cluster.

+Velero (formally known as Heptio ARK) is a open-source backup and restore solution for Kubernetes cluster.
+More information on Velero can be found on their GitHub repository [here](https://prometheus.io/docs/introduction/overview/).